dij0s/PETAL/thesis/bachelor_thesis.typ

   date: datetime.today(), // or datetime.today()
   language: doc_language, // en or fr
-  version: none, // or for instance "1.0", for the version of your thesis],
+  version: "1.0", // or for instance "1.0", for the version of your thesis],
   code-theme: "bluloco-light",
 )
 #highlight("TODO: check ortographe")